destinyfsetzer/311_wk2_day2_express-continued/README.md

   * Remember: `bodyParser.json()`

 ### Create express routes to get all things
+// import all of these into index.js and build route
 * Between lines 2 and 3, require the data for from the following .js files:
   * /data/contacts
   * /data/vehicles